sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 }
 ```

-Finally add the metric to the `openTelemetryBuilder` using the `AddMeter` method:
+Finally, add the metric to the `openTelemetryBuilder` using the `AddMeter` method:

 ```csharp
 var customMetricsNames = new string[] { ProductsMetrics.Name };